ialbert/biostar-central/docs/recipes-index.md

 The software will generate an web interface for each parameter specified in the interface.
 It is this interface where users are able to select the values that their recipe needs to operate.

-## Where can I see tutorial recipes?
+### Where can I see tutorial recipes?

-Visit:
+See the url below for a number of recipes of increasing complexity:

 * https://www.bioinformatics.recipes/recipe/list/tutorials/

-## Recipe example: Empty Recipe
+### Recipe example: Empty Recipe

 The simplest recipe is empty for both the **template** and the **data**.

 * https://www.bioinformatics.recipes/recipe/view/empty-recipe/

-Even though it performs no action it is a valid and working recipe!
-It demonstrates what takes place when a recipe is run.
+Even though it performs no action it is a valid and working recipe.
+Its purpose is to demonstrate what takes place when a recipe is run.
 The results of running the empty recipe are here:

 * https://www.bioinformatics.recipes/job/view/a53f6057/

-**Note**: To run a recipe you need to have the EXECUTE permission on the project.
+**Note**: To run a recipe you need to have the **EXECUTE** permission on the project.
 Admin users automatically have this permission on every project.
 If you don't have this permission you can still see the results that this recipe produces but you would not be able to run the recipe.

-Note how even an empty recipe produces a number of outputs.
+Note how even an empty recipe produces outputs.
 These are files named as follows:

-- `run.sh` is the script that executed after being genereated from the template.
+- `recipe.sh` file is the script that executed after being generated from the template.
-- `run.sh.json` contains the data that was used in the template.
+- `runlog/input.json` file contains the data that was used in the template.
-- `run.sh.stdout.log` contains the output messages that the recipe produced.
+- `runlog/stdout.txt` file contains the output messages that the recipe produced.
-- `run.sh.stderr.log` contains the error messages that the recipe produced.
+- `runlog/stderr.txt` file contains the error messages that the recipe produced.

-The log information is also visible on the result page.
+The contents of `stdout.txt` and `stderr.txt` are also visible on the result page.

 ### Recipe example: Hello World

-Let's develop our recipe a little more.
+Let's write a recipe that prints "Hello World" to the screen.

 * https://www.bioinformatics.recipes/recipe/view/hello-world/